Asian shares firm, oil near two-month high after deeper output cut

 In the currency market, the British pound soared on growing confidence that next week’s election will give the Conservative Party the parliamentary majority it needs to deliver Brexit, ending near-term uncertainty.

-That helped push the dollar index =USD to a one-month low of 97.356 on Thursday.
+That helped push the dollar index to a one-month low of 97.356 on Thursday.
 The index last stood at 97.386.

-Against the yen, the dollar traded at 108.73 yen JPY=, having slipped slightly the previous day.
+Against the yen, the dollar traded at 108.73 yen, having slipped slightly the previous day.

 Reporting by Hideyuki Sano; editing by Richard Pullin